Researcher Responsibility under Approval for Animal Ethics

 Once you have gained approval for your research, your Animal Research Authority will outline your obligations to the Animal Care and Ethics Committee.
 These are summarised here:

-- Notify when there is a Change of Protocol.
 Researchers are required to submit a Change of Protocol Application for any minor amendments to your currently approved Research.
 (Examples of this are changes to the numbers of animals previously approved, the types of species, the locations of Research and Research personnel.
 The ACEC Executive will consider these outside of the meetings.
 You will receive notification within 10 working days.
-Download the Change of Protocal form (doc).
+Download the ACEC Change of Protocol.

-- Report annually on Progress and when Completed or discontinued.
 Researchers are required to report annually on the progress of their projects, including animal use each calendar year in March and May respectively.
 The Ethics Office will send out requests for these reports in December each year.
 This will also ensure research is compliant with the Code and the approval and determine if research can continue.
-Furthermore, Researchers should advise the Committee as soon as they have completed or discontinued their research.
-Download the Animal Use form (doc).
+Furthermore, researchers can apply for a renewal of their Animal Research Authority prior to its expiry date, if required or advise the Committee as soon as they have completed or discontinued their research.
+Download the ACEC Return on Animal Use Form